g4nkd/CacheDecepHound/README.md

 # CacheDecepHound

 CacheDecepHound is a Python-based tool designed to identify web cache poisoning vulnerabilities on web servers.
-It automates the testing of URLs using customizable delimiters and extensions while leveraging multi-threading for fast and efficient scanning.
+It automates the testing of GET URLs using customizable delimiters and extensions, focusing on potential cache poisoning issues, while leveraging multi-threading for fast and efficient scanning.

 ## Features
 - **Custom wordlist support**: Specify your own list of delimiters to test using `-w`.